rnpbr/opennetworking-docs/docs/en/Ferramentas/Primeiros passos - preparando o ambiente.md

 ## :octicons-book-24: **1.
 Introduction**

-In this guide, we'll cover the initial steps to prepare the monitoring environment using the Docker br-lab network.
+In this guide, we will cover the initial steps to prepare the monitoring environment using the Docker br-lab network.
-This network was created to facilitate access, monitoring, and use of analysis tools in the laboratories managed by Containerlab.
+This network was created to facilitate access, monitoring, and use of analysis tools in laboratories managed by Containerlab.
 Configuring the br-lab network is a necessary step for using most of the tools that will be shown in this guide.
-After configuring the monitoring tools on the br-lab network, they can be used in any lab, eliminating the need to reconfigure each new environment.
-This simplifies testing multiple configurations and allows for the use of various analysis tools more efficiently.
+After configuring the monitoring tools on the br-lab network, they can be used in any laboratory, eliminating the need for reconfiguration for each new environment.
+This simplifies the testing of multiple configurations and allows the use of various analysis tools with greater efficiency.

 ### :material-checkbox-marked-outline: **Advantages:**

-- **Single Configuration**: Monitoring tools only need to be configured once, regardless of the lab in use.
+- **Single configuration**: Monitoring tools only need to be configured once, regardless of the laboratory in use.
-- **Ease of Testing**: Enables the creation and testing of various laboratory configurations without the need for continuous adjustments to the tools.
+- **Ease of testing**: Enables the creation and testing of various laboratory configurations without the need for continuous adjustments to the tools.
-- **Flexible Integration**: Allows you to easily add new labs and devices to the network without impacting the already configured infrastructure.
+- **Flexible integration**: Allows easy addition of new laboratories and devices to the network without impacting the already configured infrastructure.

 ---

-### :octicons-graph-24: **Examples of Labs that Use the br-lab Network**
+### :octicons-graph-24: **Examples of Laboratories Using the br-lab Network**

 ---

 ### :fontawesome-solid-diagram-project: **Monitoring Network Diagram**

-Below is a visual example showing how the `br-lab` monitoring network is configured, connecting different labs and devices for a unified and efficient testing environment.
+Below is a visual example showing how the `br-lab` monitoring network is configured, connecting different laboratories and devices for a unified and efficient testing environment.
 ![br-lab_diagram.svg](../../img/tools_imgs/br-lab_diagram.svg)
 ---